Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Introduction

-\textbf{Our approach:} In this work, we extend the sampling perspective to maximum entropy reinforcement learning (MaxEntRL) to diffusion models (see Sec.~\ref{sec:problem_description} and Sec.~\ref{sec:Method}).
-Specifically, we introduce three diffusion-augmented RL algorithms: \textbf{DiffPPO}, \textbf{DiffSAC}, and \textbf{DiffWPO}.
-Each algorithm arises from a shared reverse-KL formulation and is obtained by augmenting an existing RL algorithm with a diffusion policy that samples actions through a learned reverse diffusion process.
-Concretely, \textbf{DiffSAC} is a diffusion extension of Soft Actor-Critic (SAC) \citep{haarnoja2018soft}, \textbf{DiffPPO} extends Proximal Policy Optimization (PPO) \citep{schulman_proximal_2017}, and \textbf{DiffWPO} is a diffusion-based variant of Maximum Entropy Wasserstein Policy Optimization (WPO) \citep{pfau2025wasserstein}.
-This framework can also be viewed as a generalization of \citet{Sanokowski2025scalable}, who train diffusion models using RL, whereas here RL itself is performed \emph{through} diffusion.
+\textbf{Our approach:} In this work, we extend the sampling perspective of Maximum Entropy Reinforcement Learning (ME-RL) to diffusion models (see Sec.~\ref{sec:problem_description} and Sec.~\ref{sec:Method}).
+Specifically, we derive \textbf{Diffusion-Augmented Markov Decision Processes (DA-MDPs)}, which make it possible to transform any Maximum Entropy Reinforcement Learning method into a diffusion-based variant with only a few modifications.
+In this work we experimentally validate this on three diffusion-augmented ME-RL algorithms: \textbf{DA-MDP: PPO}, \textbf{DA-MDP: REPPO}, and \textbf{DA-MDP: WPO}, where \textbf{DA-MDP: REPPO} is a diffusion extension of Relative Entropy Pathwise Policy Optimization (REPPO) \citep{voelcker2025reppo}, \textbf{DA-MDP: PPO} extends Proximal Policy Optimization (PPO) \citep{schulman_proximal_2017}, and \textbf{DA-MDP: WPO} is a diffusion-based variant of Maximum Entropy Wasserstein Policy Optimization (ME-WPO), which generalizes Wasserstein Policy Optimization (WPO) \citep{pfau2025wasserstein} to ME-RL.
+Our proposed framework can also be viewed as a generalization of \citet{Sanokowski2025scalable}, where diffusion samplers are trained using RL, whereas in this work, Reinforcement Learning itself is performed through diffusion.

-Diffusion models have recently been applied to MaxEntRL, but existing methods face limitations.
-Many rely on forward-KL objectives \citep{dong2025maximum, ma2025reinforcement} with importance weighting, which introduces bias, high variance, and \emph{mode-covering} behavior misaligned with the Reinforcement Learning goals.
-Our DiffSAC method avoids possibly memory-intensive backpropagation through the whole diffusion chain, unlike DiME \citep{celik2025dime}.
-Meanwhile, our DiffPPO method generalizes DPPO \citep{ren2025diffusion} to arbitrary temperatures and a broader family of reverse-KL objectives, reducing to DPPO exactly when $\Tau = 0$.
-For further discussion, see Sec.~\ref{sec:related_work}.

-In summary, by formulating RL as sampling from a reward-dependent Boltzmann distribution and by using the data processing inequality, we derive a tractable upper bound on the reverse KL divergence between a diffusion policy and the target distribution (see Sec.~\ref{sec:Method}).
-This yields a clean theoretical connection between diffusion models and MaxEntRL, which we coin \emph{Diffusion-based Maximum Entropy Reinforcement Learning} (DMERL) and leads naturally to the DiffPPO, DiffSAC, and DiffWPO algorithms with minimal implementation overhead by a change of the corresponding MDP, the surrogate objective, and the value function (see Sec.~\ref{sec:MDP}).